 Access is enforced at the project level through role-based permissions.
 Users only see the projects they are explicitly granted access to, and all access is logged.

 Project managers have access to pipeline overviews, task completion tracking, reader performance monitoring, and results tables.
 These provide real-time visibility into trial progress without requiring manual status updates from sites.
+You can see a demo of the tools on the video page under "product features."

 Automated DICOM transfer via CM Connect removes manual handling, centralized reading eliminates courier logistics, and the pipeline tool keeps workflows moving with instant notifications at each stage.